 Armor is incorporated in British Columbia, Canada.
 The Company's head office is located at Suite 555 - 999 Canada Place, Vancouver, British Columbia, V6C 3E1.
-The condensed consolidated interim financial statements as at June 30, 2018 consist of Armor and its wholly owned subsidiary, Armor Minerals (US) Inc. ("Armor US") organized under the laws of Virginia.
-The Company is publicly traded with shares listed on the TSX Venture Exchange (the "TSX-V").
+The condensed consolidated interim financial statements as at September 30, 2018 consist of Armor and its wholly owned subsidiary, Armor Minerals (US) Inc. ("Armor US") organized under the laws of Virginia.
+The Company is publicly traded with shares listed on the TSX Venture Exchange (the "TSX-V") under the symbol "A".